In Memory of Andrew Berends

 When reading back over our all of communications this week, I found an old letter Andy submitted to the Sundance Institute after I applied for a grant a few years ago.
 It makes clear, better than I can in my own words, just how much he believed in his last project and in the impact it would have:

 “In twenty plus years in the documentary world, I have not met a more dedicated filmmaker than Dr. Isabella Alexander.
 Her passion to document the plight of Sub-Saharan African migrants on their perilous and often futile journeys to Europe is unparalleled.
 Few are more versed in the subject.
 The Burning comes as the culmination of ten years of anthropological research in the region.

 Dr. Alexander has stubbornly persevered in the face of confiscated footage, imprisonment, and severe mistreatment by authorities.
 This is a story that both North African and European governments want suppressed.
-While offering refuge to a small percentage of those who seek it, the EU offers financial incentive to North African countries to detain and brutalize the vast majority of those who flee political and economic insecurity.
+While offering refuge to a small percentage of those who seek it, the EU offers financial incentive to North African countries to detain and brutalize the vast majority of those who flee political and economic insecurity in Africa.
 The false promise of a better life in Europe leads untold numbers to attempt fatal crossings every year.

 The Burning will blow the lid off the greatest humanitarian crisis of our time.”

 — Andrew Berends

-Thank you, Andy, for all that you gave to The Burning and for all that our friendship gave to me.
+Thank you, Andy, for all that you gave to The Burning and for all that your friendship gave to me.

 I promise, I will make you proud.